StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 Please log in using your Jagmail account.
 This is your chance to follow up with the prerecorded videos with questions, or show me your attempts at solving the practice exercises.

+If you have trouble connecting via that link and would prefer to use Zoom, email me and we'll set it up.

 ### Thursdays